 Elevation: 9,079 ft

-Climbing and access information for this peak is in the book on page 368.
+Climbing and access information for this peak is on Page 368 of the book.
 The updated information by Livingston Douglas and Rick Baugher replaces the information found in the book.
 Updated November 2018

-This peak is arguably the high point of Dry Ridge.
+This peak is the high point of Dry Ridge.
 See Rick Baugher’s discussion of this issue on the Peale Mountains page.
+USGS Harrington Peak

 Livingston Douglas’ 2018 Update